Factors to Consider If Your Dog Can Hike

 Packing, cleaning, and storing is the process you should follow every time you go on a trip.
 Plan the things you need to pack, clean them afterward, and store them for future use.
 This is important to avoid damage and preserve your gear.

 When packing your things, always prioritize the essentials based on the kind of trips you are taking.
 You can wash your belongings in a washing machine, or scrub them.
-After cleaning your gear, store it in a cool, dry place.
+After cleaning your gear, store them in a cool, dry place.
 Avoid folding your tent, as this can tear the fabric.

 We will be sharing different tips to follow if you are going on a trip, and will tell you the things you need to do afterward.
 This includes how to pack, clean, and store your hiking gear, as well as techniques for packing your backpack.